PagerDuty/pdpyras/README.rst

 ===========================================
 PDPYRAS: PagerDuty Python REST API Sessions
 ===========================================
-A minimal, practical Python client for the PagerDuty REST API.
+A lightweight Python client for the PagerDuty REST API.

+Also includes clients for the Events and Change Events APIs.

 |circleci-build|